-A recent article published by RBC Economics emphasizes challenges related to efforts in Canada to reshore manufacturing and improve supply chain resilience.
-The article, written by Josh Nye, points astutely to the fact that public policies designed to support manufacturing in Canada tend to focus on select industries, such as electric vehicles and vaccines (LINK TO THE ARTICLE).
+A recent article* published by RBC Economics emphasizes challenges related to efforts in Canada to reshore manufacturing and improve supply chain resilience.
+The article, written by Josh Nye, points astutely to the fact that public policies designed to support manufacturing in Canada tend to focus on select industries, such as electric vehicles and vaccines.

 If this is indeed the case, it raises some questions: is specialization in high-value industries such as motor vehicle and pharmaceutical product manufacturing a bad thing?
 Similarly, how specialized is the manufacturing sector in Canada, and specifically, in Ontario, which accounts for approximately 43 per cent of all manufacturing GDP in Canada?
 Finally, how does this compare to other manufacturing-focused jurisdictions in North America?